gschmutz/kafka-workshop/09-iot-data-ingestion-over-mqtt/README.md

 protocol websockets
 ```

-With Docker Compose, you can easily later add some new services, even if the platform is currently running.
-If you redo a `docker-compose up -d`, Docker Compose will check if there is a delta between what is currently running and what the `docker-compose.yml` + the 'docker-compose.override.yml` file tells.

-If there is a new service added, such as here with **Mosquitto**, Docker Compose will start the service, leaving the other, already running services untouched.

-If you change configuration on an already running service, then Docker will recreate that service applying the new settings.

-However, removing a service from the `docker-compose.yml` will not cause a running service to be stopped and removed.
-You have to do that manually.

 ### Using an MQTT Client

 In order to be able to see what we are producing into MQTT, we need something similar to the `kafkacat` and `kafka-console-consumer` utilities.

 In this workshop we show two options for consuming from MQTT